bakhyt/kazakh-extrinsic-plagiarism-detection/3-model-training/README.md

 ## 📊 Training Results:
 - Comprehensive metrics including training/validation losses
 - Performance evaluations using accuracy, precision, recall, and F1-score on validation datasets

-These results guide the selection of the optimal model for implementation in the Kazakh extrinsic plagiarism detection pipeline.